 Guys Smash, Girls Shoot: Surprisingly, this is not played straight in spite of the themes of gender-based roles.
 The women, when they fight, use a fairly diverse arsenal of weapons, such as a gun (Mary), a dagger (Ebony), a sword and a spear (Clarisse), and a club (Annabeth and her opponent).
 Among the men, most use swords, but also can use an axe (Draco), a sword and spear (Percy), or a sniper rifle (Grover).

 The writer and heroes consider it really, really important to tell you they're not perverts.
-Yet, every woman from the books he fics (all of which are children or teenagers) who doesn't convert to being a Prayer Warrior is said to be a whore.
+Yet, every woman from the books used in these fics (all of which are children or teenagers) who doesn't convert to being a Prayer Warrior is said to be a whore.
 And let's not even get started on their regards towards murder...

 "Yes, John Lennon was the leader of Russia in 1918.
 I know my history..."